spinupwp/spinupwp-plugin/readme.txt

 == Description ==

-[SpinupWP](https://spinupwp.com/) - Your Own Flawless WordPress Server, Spun Up in Minutes
+**This plugin ensures that the SpinupWP page cache is cleared when your site's content changes.
+Not using SpinupWP yet?
+[Sign up here.](https://spinupwp.com/pricing/)**

 SpinupWP is a modern server control panel that's here to help you implement best practices for every server you spin up.
 Designed for WordPress.

-This plugin ensures that the SpinupWP page cache is cleared when your site's content changes.
+This companion plugin should be installed on sites created using SpinupWP to allow the page cache to be cleared when your site's content changes.
 Not using SpinupWP yet?
 [Sign up here.](https://spinupwp.com/pricing/)

 **Any Provider**